mhaseeb123/iotOS/README.md

 # COP5614: Operating System Assignment # 1 & 2
-## Authors: Muhammad Haseeb and Usman Tariq
+## Authors: Muhammad Usman Tariq and Muhammad Haseeb
 # Requirements
 1.	cmake, g++ and rpc libary are required to run this project.
 2.	g++ can be installed by using the command: